What is trust marketing (free lesson)?

 Regardless of how great your product is, if you aren’t reaching the right people with marketing, it won’t sustain your business.

 No one is too good or has a product too good for marketing.
 I’m sure not.
 That was my biggest mistake early on, I thought my products would market themselves, which is why they failed.
-Then I figured out the trust can play, and developed a system to have long-term product success.
+Then I figured out the role that trust can play, and developed a system to have long-term product success.

 That system is Grow Your Audience.
 I hope you’ll join me in the course: